chrsmj/pngnx23299/README.md

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -e pngnx_freepbx_upstream=edge playbook.yml`

-Or, to use ZIP files pulled from new FreePBX GIT repo on GitHub (this is the default if not specified):
+Or, to use ZIP files pulled from new FreePBX GIT repository on GitHub (this is the default if not specified):

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -e pngnx_freepbx_upstream=git playbook.yml`

-*Currently (30 November 2023) both the edge tarball and the new github zips are installing properly, but some modules are buggy.*
+*Currently (30 November 2023) both the edge tarball and the new GitHub zips are installing properly, but some modules are buggy.*

 ### Variable: pngnx_php_version